CoolBeansProgramming/Plato-s-Pizza/README.md

 ## Business Task
-Build a single-page dashboard based on Mario's email to help him improve the restaurant's operations.
+Using Power BI, build a single-page dashboard based on Mario's email to help him improve the restaurant's operations.

 ## My role
 A BI Consultant hired by Plato's Pizza, a Greek-inspired pizza place in New Jersey.
 You've been hired to help the restaurant use data to improve operations.

 ## KPIs
 Spend per head describes on average how much money customers spend on meals.
 It is calculated by taking total revenue divided by the number of customers.